ICAO PRACTICE TEST VIDEO

-As the two men try to solve the first problem they loose another crucial instrument, their airspeed indicator.
+As the two men try to solve the first problem they loose another crucial instrument, the airspeed indicator.

-To add to their problems Schreiber and Fernández were flying at night over water with no visual reference points.
+To add to their problems, Schreiber and Fernández are flying at night over water with no visual reference points.

 Unable to trust their instruments the pilots have to depend on information from the ground.

 Even as they try to return to the airport, the havoc in the cockpit gets worse.

 Now the stall warning sounds, and then …

 Aircraft: Too low.
 Terrain.